 What you do after the fair is as important as what you did the day of.

 Did they ask you to apply online?
 Email them a resume and work samples?
 Do it- immediately.
 If you wait more than 24 hours, you may have missed your chance.
 For jobs based within your industry, it's wise to email a cover letter with a resume attached (and a link to your web portfolio).

 Land an informational interview

-You may have met some companies who didn’t have current vacancies in your area of interest.
+You may have met some companies didn't have current job openings in your area of interest.
 Think long term.
 If you got their contact info, follow up to ask if you can have 20 minutes of their time to learn more about the company.
 Expo interactions will be short, so this gives you the chance to prepare additional questions and gather information that will help you land a job down the road.

 Contact the Portfolio Center for more information or questions: email@example.com Tel: (312) 369-7280